Skip to main content

 Scientific background

-From the scientific background, catchments are contour-based measures (also known as cumulative opportunities).
-They are valued for their easily interpretable results (Geurs and van Eck 2001; Albacete 2016), but have the drawback of not distinguishing between different travel times within the cut-off range (Bertolini, le Clercq, and Kapoen 2005), as it is done by heatmaps.
+Catchments are contour-based measures (also cumulative opportunities), valued for their easily interpretable results (Geurs and van Eck 2001; Albacete 2016).
+However, they don't distinguish between different travel times within the cut-off range (Bertolini, le Clercq, and Kapoen 2005), unlike heatmaps.

 Visualization

-The catchment shape is derived from the routing grid using the Marching square contour line algorithm, a computer graphics algorithm that can generate two-dimensional contour lines from a rectangular array of values (de Queiroz Neto et al. 2016).
-This algorithm transforms the grid from a 2D array to a shape to visualize or analyze.
-An illustration of 2D image processing is shown in the figure.
+The catchment shape derives from the routing grid using the Marching square contour line algorithm, a computer graphics algorithm generating 2D contour lines from rectangular value arrays (de Queiroz Neto et al. 2016).
+This transforms the grid from a 2D array to a shape for visualization or analysis.

 marching square